JuliaGeometry/DelaunayTriangulation.jl/README.md

 - Computation of the pole of inaccessibility.
 - The interface for defining geometric primitives is fully customisable.

-To ensure that the algorithms are robust, we use [ExactPredicates.jl](https://github.com/lairez/ExactPredicates.jl) to define all geometric predicates in this package.
-Much of the work in this package is derived from the book *Delaunay Mesh Generation* by Cheng, Dey, and Shewchuk (2013).
+To ensure that the algorithms are robust, by default we make use of [AdaptivePredicates.jl](https://github.com/JuliaGeometry/AdaptivePredicates.jl) to use adaptive arithmetic for all geometric predicates in this package.
+This choice can be configured, allowing for the additional choices of [ExactPredicates.jl](https://github.com/lairez/ExactPredicates.jl) or no adaptive or exact arithmetic at all; see the documentation.
+Much of the work in this package is derived from the book [*Delaunay Mesh Generation* by Cheng, Dey, and Shewchuk (2013)](https://people.eecs.berkeley.edu/~jrs/meshbook.html).
 Please see the documentation for much more information.

 Some examples are below (and in the documentation), but if you would also like to see how DelaunayTriangulation.jl is used in other packages, see [FiniteVolumeMethod.jl](https://github.com/SciML/FiniteVolumeMethod.jl) (solving 2D PDEs) and [NaturalNeighbours.jl](https://github.com/DanielVandH/NaturalNeighbours.jl) (scattered data interpolation).